qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Single symbol line properties

 .. index:: Categorized_Renderer, Renderer_Categorized

 Categorized Renderer
 ....................

-The Categorized Renderer is used to render all features from a layer, using an user-defined symbol whose aspect reflects the value of a selected feature's attribute.
+The :index:`Categorized Renderer` is used to render all features from a layer, using an user-defined symbol whose aspect reflects the value of a selected feature's attribute.
 The :guilabel:`Style` menu allows you to select: